A lot or a little?

 Is it any good?

 Approving all contacts in a kid-safe messaging app sounds appealing, but there's probably more to consider.
 Messenger Kids has all the fun features that tweens can't wait to use: live photo filters like Snapchat, video chatting, GIFs, and more.
 And since parents get to approve and add all of the contacts, it's relatively low-risk in terms of chatting with strangers or encountering really iffy content.
 That said, there are other things to consider.
-There's a missed opportunity to help kids navigate social media safely and help them learn to be good digital citizens: With a few reminders to be kind, think before they post, and know how to block people, Messenger Kids could help get kids ready for teen social media use.
+There's a missed opportunity to help kids navigate social media safely and help them learn to be good digital citizens: There's a brief "activity" that uses simple language to explain how kids' data is shared, but there's nothing about how to interact once you're in the app.
+With a few reminders to be kind, think before they post, and know how to block people, Messenger Kids could help get kids ready for teen social media use.
 And in terms of content, it's important to note that kids -- and their contacts -- can take pictures of anything, download photos and videos to their camera roll, and share them, so there's no guarantee that everything shared will be kid-appropriate.

 Talk to your kids about ...

 Families can talk about interacting safely and kindly online with apps like Messenger Kids.
 How did we choose your contacts?
 Why did we pick those people?
-What types of messages is it OK to send?
+What types of messages are OK to send?
 What should you avoid?

 Talk to kids about your limits around sending messages.
 How often can they send messages?
 What are the times and places when they need to unplug?